 • Water supply is considered in the risk / opportunity assessment of our activities.
 We carry out regular monitoring of water risk considering the location of our assets and local specific stress conditions.

-• We adopt a system for the monitoring, control and periodic progress reporting in each site in achieving the objectives according to internationally recognized indicators.
+• We adopt a system for monitoring, control and periodic progress reporting in each site in achieving the objectives according to internationally recognized indicators.

 • We develop a constructive collaboration relationship, based on maximum openness and trust, towards local communities and institutions because we believe in sharing the challenges for water conservation as a common resource.